jobunk/MultiplayerPlugin/UVisionLogger/README.md

 This plugin enables you to record large numbers of images of Unreal Engine gameplay from many different perspectives.
 To record images in VR a second PC is used to create and save the images, so it won't impact the main PC's performance.

-# Setting up the project:
+# Setting up the project

 ## Before compiling: